royrobotiks/card10_cover/README.md

 ![card10-model 1337haxx0r](P1770622.JPG)

-All of the models feature a recessed display cutout where you can place a 30mm x 14mm transparent plastic piece as display protection
+All of the models feature a recessed display cutout where you can place a 30mm x 14mm transparent plastic piece as display protection.

 ![cover with plastic display protection](P1770635.JPG)